tonioni/WinUAE/utilities/stateload/readme.txt

 Information:

 CPU should match statefile config but it only causes warning.
-Mismatched CPU most likely won't work.
+Mismatched CPU most likely won't work but it is fully supported by ussload.
 RAM config must match and at least one RAM address space must be 512k larger.
 Both compressed and uncompressed statefiles are supported.
 HD compatible (statefile is completely loaded before system take over)